phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 * Remote Build Errors shows how to overcome several problems you may encounter when compiling a PhoneGap project remotely.

-* The PhoneGap&nbsp;Build API details how an application can communicate with the PhoneGap&nbsp;Build service to compile PhoneGap projects.
+* The PhoneGap Build API details how an application can communicate with the PhoneGap&nbsp;Build service to compile PhoneGap projects.

 ## Adding an App